whalebone/wb-docs/en/security_policies.rst

+.. _Security policies:

 Security policies
 =================

-You can watch step-by-step video guide of basic security policy configuration `here. <https://docs.whalebone.io/en/latest/video_guides.html#basic-configuration>`_
+You can watch a step-by-step video guide of basic security policy configuration here: :ref:`Basic Configuration<Basic configuration video>`.

-The step-by-step video guide with deeper explanation of security policy tuning is `here. <https://docs.whalebone.io/en/latest/video_guides.html#security-policies>`_
+The step-by-step video guide with deeper explanation of security policy tuning is here: :ref:`Security Policies<Security policies video>`.

 To control Whalebone's security filtering you need to configure it's security policies.
 When you install Whalebone, it comes with a **Default** policy which is set to include all threat types and sets the tresholds to the value of **80/50**.
 This policy will also be automatically applied to every newly installed resolver.
 In any policy there are several options to be configured: